HVAC Replacement Cost in 2026: Complete Buyer's Guide

 Do You Need a Permit?

-In most jurisdictions, yes.
-HVAC replacement typically requires a mechanical permit, especially if the system involves new ductwork, a fuel line, or electrical work.
-Permit costs typically range from $100-$400.
+In most places, yes.
+HVAC replacement typically needs a mechanical permit, especially if the job includes new ductwork, a fuel line, or electrical work.
+Permits run $100-$400.

-Some areas also require a separate electrical permit if the new system has different electrical requirements than the old one.
+Some jurisdictions also require a separate electrical permit if the new unit has different electrical requirements than what it's replacing.

-Your contractor should pull the permits.
-If they suggest skipping permits to "save money," that's a red flag — unpermitted work can void your homeowner's insurance and create problems when selling your home.
+The contractor should pull the permits in their name.
+If they push to skip permits "to save money," that is a red flag — unpermitted work can void your homeowner's insurance and absolutely will cause problems when you sell.
+More on this in the building permit guide.

 How to Save Money on HVAC Replacement